flexyford/impagination/README.md

 let dataset = new Dataset({
   pageSize: 5, // num records per page
-  loadHorizon: 10, // window of records to store (default: pageSize)
+  loadHorizon: 10, // window of records to keep (default: pageSize)
   fetch: function(pageOffset, pageSize, stats) { // How to `fetch` a page
     stats.totalPages = 4;
     // Returns a `thenable` which resolves with page's `records`